 Nothing says “childhood” like a big bowl of creamy mac and cheese.
 Come to think of it, as one of the ultimate comfort foods, mac and cheese also says, “long day at the office”, “cold blistery night” and “heartbreak recovery”.

-We’ve got great recipes for mac and cheese online, but when it came to one super simple method for making everybody's favorite comfort food this recipe elbowed its way to the top.
+We’ve got great recipes for mac and cheese online opens in a new tab, but when it came to one super simple method for making everybody's favorite comfort food this recipe elbowed its way to the top.
 What’s really comforting about this recipe is that although it may taste rich, you don’t have to be to make it.
 Using just four basic ingredients – milk, flour, cheese and macaroni – you can create macaroni magic in mere minutes.
 Here’s how:

 Learn to Cook: Mac and CheeseIngredients